 The ANU Law School in conjunction with the World Bank Group's Integrity Vice Presidency (INT), has developed a scholarship program to support a current student of the ANU Law School's Bachelor of Laws (Honours) or Juris Doctor (JD) programs, to spend six months undertaking an internship with the INT's Special Litigation Unit.
 The scholarship will go towards covering expenses while the student works as a Fellow with the Special Litigation Unit at the World Bank's headquarters in Washington DC.

 The ANU School of Legal Practice together with the National Centre for Indigenous Studies, may offer up to two awards known as the Indigenous Students' Practical Legal Training Scholarship.
 The objective of the award is to support Indigenous students who want to undertake practical legal training, which is required to become admitted as a lawyer.
 The award covers tuition fees for the duration of the student's Graduate Diploma of Legal Practice unless otherwise stated in the letter of offer.
-Applications are open throughout the year.
+Please note that no further Indigenous PLT Scholarships will be offered in 2018.
+Applications will re-open in 2019.

-A rare opportunity for two students to undertake an internship in a London legal firm.
-The opportunity has been made possible by the College’s alumni community in London and will see two students experience a supervised 12 week internship in London.
+A rare opportunity for a student to undertake a legal internship in London.
+The opportunity has been made possible by the College’s alumni community in London and will see the recipient experience a supervised 12 week internship in London.

 A supervised 10-week internship in the field of constitutional law in the Commonwealth Attorney-General’s Department with a $15,000 AUD scholarship.
 This Scholarship has been made possible from the Leslie Zines Endowment, established in memory of Professor Leslie Zines AO, a former Dean of the ANU Faculty of Law and one of Australia’s leading constitutional law scholars.